-Altius, through its acquisition of Callinan on May 5, 2015, owns a 4% net smelter royalty, in addition to a tonnage royalty, covering the 777 Mine and the 777 North expansion, which are located in the Flin Flon mining district, Manitoba, Canada and are operated by Hudbay.
+Altius, owns a 4% net smelter royalty, in addition to a tonnage royalty, covering the 777 Mine and the 777 North expansion, which are located in the Flin Flon mining district, Manitoba, Canada and are operated by Hudbay.
 The 777 Mine is an underground mining operation that commenced commercial production in 2004 and that has an expected mine life of 2020 based on current reserves.
-The mine is a low-cost producer of copper, zinc, gold and silver and it has an expected production rate of approximately 1,400,000 tonnes for 2016.
+The mine is a low-cost producer of copper, zinc, gold and silver and it has an expected production rate of approximately 1,200,000 tonnes of ore for 2017.